25A0/Quadtastic/README.md

  - [x] Use MMB to pan image
  - [ ] Drag and drop quads in the quad list to form groups
  - [ ] Distribution:
+    - [x] Automatically generate change log from checked items in README's Roadmap.
+Most of the time it works every time!
     - [ ] License
     - [x] Automatically put version and commit hash in plist
     - [x] MacOS